-If you’re looking for things to do near Alice Spring, make sure you put a visit to Trephina Gorge Nature Park on your list.
+If you’re looking for things to do near Alice Springs, make sure you put a visit to Trephina Gorge Nature Park on your list.
 There are some great walks, and the scenery and views are spectacular.

 Trephina Gorge is in the East MacDonnell Ranges 85 kilometres from Alice Springs.
 Don’t make the mistake we did and almost overlook the eastern side of the ranges.
 The drive to Trephina Gorge is as good as the journey to the gorges and gaps of the West MacDonnell Ranges.

 There is also a lot of things to do on the way to Trephina Gorge so make a daytrip of it.
 There are several quick stops you can make on your way out there.